A Design Space for Multiscale Visualization: Introduction and Background

 \section{Introduction and Background}

 Designing visualizations where the smallest data items can be clearly seen from a high level is challenging.
 Visualizations typically have a limit to the space they can use, and yet must encode items in the limited space while retaining distinguishability.
-Sometimes, items may even be smaller than can be represented, for example if they require subpixel positioning.
+Also, items may be smaller than can be represented, for example if they require subpixel sizing.

-The challenge arises in a variety of disciplines.
+This challenge arises in a variety of disciplines.
 Gillmann et al.~include the challenge of designing multiscale visualizations in their ten open challenges in medical visualization \cite{gillmann2021ten}.
 They comment on how multiple scales are often not visualized simultaneously in medical imaging, and that the field needs to find techniques for integrating the different scales together, suggesting high-level ideas such as focus and context, zooming, and filtering.
 Similarly, St\aa hlbom et al.~describe that working with multiscale data is a challenge faced by those working on DNA sequencing, as they need to analyze the data at varying levels \cite{staahlbom2022visualization}.
-In our own work, we describe the challenge of designing a digital exhibit called DeLVE for educating museum visitors about the geological and biological history across varying scales of time, where visitors need to be able to relate the various scales to each other \cite{solen2024delve}.
+Solen et al. describe the challenge of designing a digital exhibit called DeLVE for educating museum visitors about the geological and biological history across varying scales of time, where visitors need to be able to relate the various scales to each other \cite{solen2024delve}.

-Visualization designers have used many techniques to address this challenge, ranging from interactive zooming to multiple simultaneously-visible scales.
-However, no framework exists to support designers with low-level design decisions while facing this challenge.
-To meet this need, we present a design space for these scenarios, motivated by the authors' work on and challenges with designing DeLVE.
+Visualization designers and researchers have used many techniques to address this challenge, ranging from interactive zooming to multiple simultaneously-visible scales.
+However, no framework exists to support visualization creators with low-level design decisions while facing this challenge.
+To meet this need, we present a design space for these scenarios, motivated by the authors' work on and challenges with designing multiscale visualization systems.
+Rather than exhaustively describing all possible idiom choices for an individual scale, we focus on the larger structure \textit{between} scales, such as the number of scales, how they are related to one another, and how one navigates them.
+Additionally, we do not consider non-linearity within a single view, such as the use of exponential or logarithmic scales, but we do include non-linearity assembled from multiple linear scales.